vacp2p/rfc/specs/waku/waku-v2.md

 ##### FilterRequest

-A node that sends this RPC with a filter requests requests that the filter node SHOULD notify the light requesting node of messages matching this filter.
+A node that sends the RPC with a filter request requests that the filter node SHOULD notify the light requesting node of messages matching this filter.

 The filter matches when content filter and, optionally, a topic is matched.